2022-2025 colour HD video with text stereo sound

 Trooper is the culmination of several years of spontaneous intermittent filming and sound recording while walking the local footpaths.
+The swing of the microphone in the momentum of walking buffeted by wind adding to the discomfort of the experience.
 The protagonist moves through the landscape their presence inferred.
-The whispered voice of foreboding recounts the health and safety guidelines of wantonly discarded herbicide containers.
+The whispered voice of foreboding recounts the health and safety guidelines of wantonly discarded Trooper® herbicide containers.

 The footpaths cross fields and force the walker to engage with industrially farmed land, whether the soil sits bare or under fleece, ploughed into deep channels or harrowed to a fine tilth, violated with scattered vestiges of war - fine white crystals, a crimson coating - wheat, barley, sugar beet, rape.